Skip to main content

 this for a very long time

-The Thigpen Waveguide Woofer is an entirely new loudspeaker architecture, a new type of boxless planar monopole loudspeaker from Bruce Thigpen that improves efficiency, material use, weight, and size when compared to traditional loudspeakers.
-The home subwoofer is only 3 inches thick.
+The first time multiple subwoofers can be used in any room, the Thigpen Waveguide Woofer is an entirely new loudspeaker architecture, a new type of boxless flat monopole loudspeaker from Bruce Thigpen that improves efficiency, material use, weight, and size when compared to traditional loudspeakers.
+The home subwoofer less than 3 inches thick.

 Superior to Room Correction DSP